 Tip #4 – Take Care of Your Belongings

-One mistake people make when traveling is taking their important documents in a backpack while they make a walking tour.
+One safety mistake people make when traveling is taking their important documents in a backpack while they make a walking tour.
 Leave your important documents locked up in your hotel safe.
 If you feel uncomfortable, then consider wearing a money belt and distribute your documents between your different pockets.
 And if you have a bag never leave it unattended, not even at one of Puerto Rico’s beautiful beaches.

 Tip #5 – Don’t Wander at Night Alone

 In Puerto Rico, most crimes committed happen during the night.
 Although there are areas where there is active nightlife, like Condado, the nearby deserted streets and areas like Condado Beach can be dangerous if you’re walking alone.
 You should always stay in well-lit areas.
 If you’re alone, avoid transiting dark zones at night or into places you don’t know.

 👉 For more Puerto Rico travel tips and things to know before you go, be sure to read my full list of tips for traveling Puerto Rico!

 In Puerto Rico visitors should avoid wandering mindlessly, staying in sketchy places, leaving their belongings unattended in beaches or restaurants, and going outside tourist areas without a guide if they aren’t familiar with the area they’re visiting.

 Can you drink tap water in Puerto Rico?

 Tap water is safe to drink in Puerto Rico.
 The water sanitization company in Puerto Rico uses the Safe Drinking Water Act established by the EPA as a guide for water quality.
 Visitors can also buy bottled water if they feel uneasy about drinking tap water.

 Is San Juan dangerous for tourists?